microsoft/react-native-windows-samples/website/versioned_docs/version-0.60/native-modules-setup.md

 For C++/WinRT project:

-1. Right click on the project and choose `Manage Nuget Packages...`
+1. Right click on the project and choose `Manage NuGet Packages...`
-    1. Select version 2.0.190730.2 for Microsoft.Windows.CppWinRT package.
+    1. Select version 2.0.190730.2 for `Microsoft.Windows.CppWinRT` package.
 1. Right-click on the project and choose `Properties`
     1. Under `Linker > Windows Metadata` set `Generate Windows Metadata` to `Yes`.